luxtagofficial/Apostille-library-docs/docs/guide/getting-started.md

 while the 1-n relasionship alwayse produces an aggregate complete transaction an m-n dependes on how many cosignatory accounts do we have to initilize our initiator.

-And as one would expect we can feed as many cosignatory account as we want to the initiator constructor.
+And as one would expect you can feed as many cosignatory account as you want to the initiator constructor.

 ```typescript
 import { Account, NetworkType} from 'nem2-sdk';